-This disease is a common chronic infection of the gums and the bone under and it can get worse over time.
+This disease is a common chronic infection of the gums and the bone under them, and it can get worse over time.
 It can cause swollen, bleeding painful gums.
-When this disease is severe, it can cause severe bone loss and cause loss of the tooth.
+When this disease is severe, it can cause severe bone loss and tooth loss.

-These deeper levels of cleanings get rid of bacteria and controls infection.
+These deeper levels of cleanings get rid of bacteria and control infection

-This is important for all members, especially for pregnant members, members with diabetes, and members with certain heart conditions, as well as other conditions.
+This is important for all members, especially for pregnant members, members with diabetes, and members with certain heart conditions and other conditions.